 This sustainable residential-life community embraces the three themes of the UVA Sustainability Plan—Engage, Steward, and Discover—and offers apartment-style living as a bridge to post-graduation life.

-Bond House anchors the southern end of a new “green street” at the University of Virginia, achieving a visual presence that connects it back to the historic Central Grounds.
-The project intentionally interlocks building and landscape in a way that is vital to shaping community and creating a sustainable environment.
+Bond House—named for former UVA professor and civil rights leader Julian Bond—anchors the southern end of a new “green street” at the University of Virginia, achieving a visual presence that echoes the historic Central Grounds.
+The project intentionally interlocks building and landscape in order to shaping community and creating a sustainable environment.

-The building’s first story is divided between student residential space and the new UVA Democracy Initiative, an interdisciplinary research and training enterprise.
-The remainder comprises 4-bedroom apartments (304 beds total), communal lounge and space, and six studio apartments for Resident Assistants.
+The six-story building includes two additional levels of below-grade parking and extensive site work.
+The first story is divided between student residential space and the new UVA Democracy Initiative, an interdisciplinary research and training enterprise.
+The remainder comprises four-bedroom apartments (304 beds total), communal lounge and gathering spaces, and six studio apartments for Resident Assistants.

-The six-story building, which has two additional levels of below-grade parking, has masonry veneer walls with punched openings, optimized to provide daylight to the interiors, and cast stone panels at the base.
-The landscape design provides a variety of pleasant outdoor study, gathering, and recreational spaces and supports University-wide environmental goals including rainwater quantity and quality management, biodiversity, and canopy coverage.
+The building incorporates masonry veneer walls, punched openings, and cast stone panels at the base—a material palette in keeping with the historic UVA campus.
+The landscape provides a variety of pleasant outdoor gathering and recreation spaces and supports UVA’s environmental goals, including rainwater quantity and quality management, biodiversity, and canopy coverage.

-The project embraces the three interrelated themes—Engage, Steward, and Discover—from UVA’s Sustainability Plan and seeks to demonstrate sustainability best practices; provide comfort and enhance wellness through daylighting, views, and non-toxic materials; and benchmark performance against reputable third-party building certification programs.
-Working closely with the sustainability consultant, the design team detailed the building and systems to meet the Passive House PHIUS+ certification without affecting the construction cost.
-In addition, the team followed the Living Building Challenge standards for materials selection for the building’s interiors.
+The building’s design demonstrates sustainability best practices—it provides comfort and enhances wellness through daylighting, views, and non-toxic materials, and it benchmarks performance against reputable third-party building certification programs.
+The building and systems are designed to meet Passive House PHIUS+ certification without affecting construction cost.
+In addition, the team followed Living Building Challenge standards for interior materials selection.